fairDataSociety/fairdrive-desktop-app/docs/index.md

 - If you are using the same bee node for accessing your data, then there is no need to wait for sync.
 Once you create/move/update/delete data from your mount it will reflect everywhere.

+#### What is Lite account?

+- Lite account exists on local machine only.
+You can upgrade it to Portable FDS account using mnemonic later.
+Just enter username/password and new account will be auto-magically created.
+When logged in see information about it in 'File -> Account details.'

 [Bugs and issues](https://github.com/fairDataSociety/fairdrive-desktop-app/issues/issues)